AleIV/ChunkMiner/README.md

 # Chunk Miner
-Plugin to mine an entire chunk with an obsidian pickaxe.
+Plugin to mine an entire chunk with a pickaxe.